England Football Online

 Description

 White short-sleeved shirt, with shadow pin-stripes.
-Navy blue winged collar.
-Three navy blue lions on a white button fastener, on a thick red rectangular insert beneath the neck, adjoining an overlapping thick navy blue rectangular insert, with an English flag on a small tag.
-Navy blue rectangular panel, edged with a red stripe down each side, on lower outer sleeves.
-An inner red shard and an outer navy blue shard beginning at armpit and running down each side of chest, separated by a thin white stripe.
-Embroidered emblem, with light-blue lions, in centre of chest, with navy blue registered trademark underneath left-hand side of emblem, 'ENGLAND' in capitalised navy blue lettering below it and 'UMBRO' in large capitalised navy blue lettering above it.
-Red number, with navy blue border, on reverse and in the centre of the chest, beneath the emblem, in same font as previous England shirts.
+Navy-blue winged collar.
+Three navy-blue lions on a white button fastener, on a thick red rectangular insert beneath the neck, adjoining an overlapping thick navy-blue rectangular insert, with an English flag on a small tag.
+Navy-blue rectangular panel, edged with a red stripe down each side, on lower outer sleeves.
+An inner red shard and an outer navy-blue shard beginning at armpit and running down each side of chest, separated by a thin white stripe.
+Embroidered emblem, with light-blue lions, in centre of chest, with navy-blue registered trademark underneath left-hand side of emblem, 'ENGLAND' in capitalised navy-blue lettering below it and 'UMBRO' in large capitalised navy-blue lettering above it.
+Red number, with navy-blue border, on back and in the centre of the chest, beneath the emblem, in same font as previous England shirts, but each digit was narrower.

 Variations

-• For the two games played in the 1997 Tournoi de France and the three games in the 1998 World Cup tournament, the player's surname was printed in an arc in capitalised red lettering, with a navy blue border, above the number on the reverse of the shirt.
+• For the two games played in the 1997 Tournoi de France and the three games in the 1998 World Cup finals tournament, the player's surname was printed in an arc in capitalised red lettering, with a navy-blue border, above the number on the back of the shirt.
+Characters shaded pink were unused in both tournaments, whilst D and the small letter c were not used in Le Tournoi because Tony Adams and Steve McManaman were not in that squad.
+The small c was repositioned on this font, as it had been at the bottom of the line on McManaman's 1996 shirts.

-• Against Moldova, England wore black ribbons on the left breast, in memory of Diana, Princess of Wales, who had been killed in a car crash, ten days previously.
+• Against Moldova, England wore black ribbons on the left breast, in memory of Diana, Princess of Wales, who had died after a car accident, ten days previously.

 Most Appearances